silviamaggi/smd-com/_posts/2020-07-09-design-digested-empathic-design.md

   - videogames
   - ux
 description: 'Design inspiration series.
 Four anti-racist lessons, problems with empathic design and the misogyny of the workforce.'
+excerpt: 'Design inspiration series.
+This week: four anti-racism lessons, Don Norman doesn’t believe in empathic design and working in tech as a woman.'
 featimage-alt: "Design, Digested 6 by Silvia Maggi"
 featimage: true
 featimage-class: 'u-featured'